 User-agent: AhrefsBot Disallow: /

-Block using Apache or Nginx
+Block Using Apache or Nginx

-If using Nginx, you can also add the following code snippet to your virtual host configuration file to block AhrefsBot.
+If using nginx, you can also add the following code snippet to your virtual host configuration file to block AhrefsBot.

 if ($http_user_agent ~* AhrefsBot) {